A Nurses’ Week Visit with Theresa Brown

 But feelings don’t solve complex problems, and an excessively punitive or permissive approach can do more damage than good.
 Recently, there have been almost daily headlines and policy recommendations about the importance of restricting opioid-prescribing practices.
 The trend is alarming a number of clinicians with expertise in working with patients in pain.
 Clinical nurse specialist and pain management consultant Carol Curtiss addresses what’s at stake in “I’m Worried About People in Pain,” the Viewpoint essay in the January issue of AJN:

 According to a 2011 Institute of Medicine report, chronic pain is a public health crisis . . .
 Well-intended efforts to address prescription drug abuse—another public health crisis—may place heavy burdens on people with pain who benefit from opioids and use them responsibly as part of a comprehensive treatment plan. . . .
 Gains made in pain treatment are at risk.
-New regulations threaten […]
+New regulations threaten access […]

 Go to Top